 Downhill Biking 101

-The Your Turn program is an all-in-one package to get you started riding downhill.
-The package includes a one-hour lesson, rental bike and protection, and a lift ticket.
+But the best way to learn is with the Your Turn package that includes a one-hour lesson and a lift ticket.
 This is perfect for riders who have never tried downhill before.
-Your Turn will give the you the skills and confidence you need to take on downhill mountain bike trails.
+Your Turn will give you the skills and confidence you need to take on downhill mountain bike trails.

 What to Wear